shubh14620/ece-engineers-toolkit/README.md

 ```
 ECE-Toolkit/
 │
-├── index.html          ← Entire app (all 58+ calculators in one file)
+├── index.html    ← Entire app — all sections in one file (200KB+)
 └── README.md     ← You are here
 ```

 > Zero dependencies.
 Zero build tools.
 Just open and use.